 Ran is a prettier film, if no less bloody.
 Its backdrops are Japan’s rolling green hills, which mounted warriors gallop over like painted figurines on felt.
 In this movie the grandest battle happens not at the end, but in the middle, when a fortress is set ablaze and three armies vie for its control as the ramparts collapse around them.
-Kurosawa creates chaos (the character ran means chaos, disorder), but he keeps it comprehensible through the use of brightly colored kimono and armor that allow easy identification of the three factions.
+Kurosawa creates chaos (the Japanese character ran means chaos, disorder), but he keeps it comprehensible through the use of brightly-colored kimono and armor that allow easy identification of the three factions.

 Round Three: Cast and Performances

 Tatsuya Nakadai headlines both films.
 He does not have the passionate intensity of Toshiro Mifune or the affability of Takashi Shimura, the two actors most closely associated with Kurosawa.
-But he makes the characters of Shingen, the nameless thief, and Lord Hidetora his own, infusing them each with aching loneliness.
+But he makes the characters of Shingen, the nameless thief, and Lord Hidetora his own, infusing each of them with aching loneliness.

 And the Last Samurai Standing Is…